brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 10:30am - 11:30am: Technical difficulties.

-* 1:00pm - 3:35pm : Worked on organizing trip details into different categories in UI.
+* 1:00pm - 3:35pm: Worked on organizing trip details into different categories in UI.

+* 3:40pm - 3:55pm: Planned out how to manage state of trip details and how to show/hide different categories.

 <!-- NOTES:

 Conditionally render trips by having a toggle feature.

-Past Trips/Future Trips will display based on type.

-Conditionally render different trip details based on trip type.

 Consider adding unique ID's to each trip